Codecademy/docs/content/markdown/concepts/highlight/highlight.md

 ---
-Title: 'highlight'
+Title: 'Highlights'
-Description: 'Highlights are when two pairs of equal signs enclose a piece of text, resulting a yellow background encompassing said text.'
+Description: 'Highlights are used to emphasize important words in a piece of text by adding a yellow background to the targeted words.'
 Subjects:
   - 'Web Development'
   - 'Developer Tools'